 After breakfast we leave Kruger Park in the closed transfer vehicle, keeping an eye out for wild animals en route to the exit gate.
 From Kruger National Park we travel back to Nelspruit Airport arriving between 12h30 and 13h30 and boarding a larger bus set for the lodge at OR Tambo.
 From here you can transfer to alternative post-tour accommodation in Johannesburg, arriving between 17h00 and 18h30.
 Alternatively, you can transfer to the airport by arrangement or spend an extra night at our post-tour lodge near the airport.

-You have the option of exploring South Africa’s renowned Panorama Route from Kruger, in place of one of the days of game viewing.
+You have the option of exploring South Africa’s renowned Panorama Route from Kruger, instead of game viewing on day two, three or four of your safari at an additional cost.

-Please Note: The Panorama Route excursion is not available on the first and last day of the safari, due to the long travelling distances and time constraints.
+Please Note: The optional Panorama Route excursion is not available on the first and last day of the safari, due to the long travelling distances and time constraints.
+If you wish to book this tour for day 2, 3 or 4 of your safari, please let your consultant know and they can arrange on your behalf and advise on the tour cost.

 Please note that we offer convenient pre and post tour lodge accommodation for before and after the Kruger Camping Safari, which can be added to your tour booking upon request.
 The 4-star lodge accommodation is located 10-15 minutes from the OR Tambo International Airport in Johannesburg.
 For pricing information please follow the link.